 Ride Smart: Know the Laws!

 But we also have to be more cognizant of the law.
 We must obey the vehicular code (even though technically a bicycle is not a vehicle) but there are also specific laws – often local ordinances – that apply only to us as riders.
-Read on for a brief overview of the State of California laws that apply, and then go to Local Ordinances Affecting Cyclists to understand how local laws affect us.
+Read on for a brief overview of the state law as it applies.

 How Laws Regulate Cycling